SamFu1113/Unix-programming/README.md

 	- Use the embedded system LAB (dual-boot w/ Fedora)
 	- Use my own computer
 		- Most of Linux distribution (e.g. Fedora 9+) supports dual-boot
-		- I can still have your M$-Windows with Linux
+		- I can still have my M$-Windows with Linux

 - Test the following software works
 	- Shells: bash, tcsh, etc